checksum tricks and tips

 oOne-shot Options.
 Brings up a dialog where you can select extra options for a job.

-(to pop up the options at run-time, hold down the <SHIFT> key)bBeeps.
-Enable audio alerts (if disabled in your prefs - override it).
+(to pop up the options at run-time, hold down the <SHIFT> key at launch)bBeeps.
+Enable audio alerts (PC speaker beeps or WAV files).

 nNo Pause.
 Normally checksum pauses on completion so you can see the status.
 This disables it.